anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ![ ](img/aws_data_analytics_specialty/iot.jpg)

+Security:

+* IoT policies
+* IAM policies, to control access to IoT API
+* Roles can be attached to rules engine to perform their actions

 ### 1.4 Data migration

 * Data migration service (DMS): to migrate on-prem or EC2 databases into aws
   * With Schema conversion tool, you can convert the db schema from one engine to another
+  * Useful when you have an on-prem db and you want a read replica, which can't be instantiated from an on-prem db.
+Use DMS to migrate db to RDS or similar
 * Storage gateway: hybrid storage that connects on-prem to AWS. ideal for backup, bursting, tiering, migration
 * Data sync: 5x faster file transfers than open source tools, good for migration data into EFS or moving between cloud file systems
 * S3 transfer acceleration: fast transfers in and out of s3, ideal when working with long geographic distances